 appeared in G. Torriano's collection of Italian proverbs and in 1721 in James

 Kelly's collection of Scottish proverbs. ... _Speak of the devil!_ is a shortened

 variant used when someone being discussed shows up unexpectedly. ...

-: From the _Random House Dictionary of Popular Proverbs & Sayings_ by Gregory Y. Titelman
+: From the Random House Dictionary of Popular Proverbs and Sayings by Gregory Y. Titelman

 : The English say, Talk of the Devil, and he's presently at your elbow.
 (G. Torriano, _Italian Proverbs, 1666)

 : Speak of the Dee'l, and he'll appear.
 Spoken when they, of whom we are speaking, come in by Chance.
 (J. Kelly, _Scottish Proverbs_, 1721)